Gryllotalpa gryllotalpa

 Gryllotalpa gryllotalpa, commonly known as the European mole cricket, is widespread in Europe and has been introduced to the eastern United States.
-The scientific name is 'mole cricket', derived from the Latin 'gryllus' (cricket); and 'talpa' (mole), because of the fine dense fur which covers it and its subterranean habits, and because of the mole-like forelegs adapted for digging, a good example of convergent evolution.
+Its scientific name is derived from the Latin 'gryllus' (cricket); and 'talpa' (mole), because of the fine dense fur which covers it and its subterranean habits, and because of the mole-like forelegs adapted for digging, it's a good example of convergent evolution.

 Description

 The body length is about 50 mm in males and 70 mm in females.
 The cricket is dark brown with a silky shimmer and yellowish underside and is covered with fine velvety hairs.
 The forelegs are powerful and modified for digging.
 The elytra are half the length of the abdomen and the wings are transparent and netted with veins.
 They are folded into pleats and seldom used as the cricket normally remains below the ground.
 The males can be distinguished from the females by the open vein area in the forewing known as the 'harp' while the females lack the external ovipositor that is possessed by other crickets.